yahya-kq/Finance-Analytics/readme.md

 🧠 Anyone interested in financial modeling, automation, or visualization

-## 📬 Contact

-## I’d love to connect or collaborate!

-📧 yahyaqureshi012@gmail.com

-www.linkedin.com/in/yahya-qureshi012

-Feel free to reach out for freelance work, questions, or feedback.

-“Where accounting meets automation, and finance becomes insight.”
+**Where accounting meets automation, and finance becomes insight.**

 ## ⭐ Found this helpful?
 Give the repo a star and share it with others!